bluescarni/mppp/doc/sphinx/installation.rst

    $ g++ -std=c++11 main.cpp -lgmp

-If mp++ was installed in a non-standard prefix, you will have to add it to the compiler include search path via the ``-I`` switch.
 If you installed mp++ with the optional MPFR support turned on, you will need to link in the MPFR library as well:

 .. code-block:: console